 In 2022, we don't expect to hear explicit recordings of literal, systemic racism, recordings of the leaders of City Hall participating in racist, anti-black rhetoric while discussing gerrymandering on the basis of race and socioeconomic status and backroom deals to keep themselves in power.

-To Councilpersons Martinez, de León, and Cedillo, resign immediately.
+To Councilpersons de León, and Cedillo, resign immediately.

-To the rest of our Coucnilmembers, we call on you to remove Ms. Martinez as President of the City council and immediately agendize a censure motion for councilmembers Martinez, de León, and Cedillo.
+To the rest of our Coucnilmembers, we call on you to immediately agendize a censure motion for councilmembers de León, and Cedillo.